taeewonnn/tp/docs/DeveloperGuide.md

 * `execute(Model)` — Checks the current address book state by calling `isAnEventSelected()`, and throws a `CommandException` if no event is selected.
   It also calls `isPersonInSelectedEvent` to ensure the invitee is not already added to the event by throwing a `CommandException` if he is already on the invitee list.
-* `addPersonToSelectedEvent(Person)` — Adds the participant to the selected event. in the filtered global participant list.
+* `addPersonToSelectedEvent(Person)` — Adds the participant to the selected event from the filtered global participant list.
 This operation is exposed in the `Model` interface as `Model#addPersonToSelectedEvent(Person)`.

 The invite command is initiated by firstly retrieving the filtered person list and locating the `personToInvite` object in it, after which `Model#addPersonToSelectedEvent(Person)(Person)` is called to complete the actual invitation.

-Given below is an example usage scenario of how the deletion mechanism behaves when the user tries to delete a participant from the global participant list.
+Given below is an example usage scenario of how the invitation mechanism behaves when the user tries to invite a participant from the global participant list.

 Step 1.
 The user launches the application, with some events and participants added to the address book already.
 The `AddressBook` will be initialized with the previously saved address book state, and the `selectedEvent` in the `EventBook` will initially be `null`.